Twitter is a great place to grow your business, but things move very quickly on the platform.

 Just explain who you are to the world in a few short, sweet sentences.
 Here’s what my Twitter bio looks like:

-It explains who I am, what I do, the company I founded, and who I founded it with.
+It explains who I am, the company I founded, and a few of my accomplishments.

 Here are a few elements to take into account when crafting your bio:

 - Keep it accurate.
 Tell people exactly who your brand is.

 - Incorporate some personality or humor.
 Don’t be afraid to tell a few jokes or say something original.